 Most people in the class gave up on the struggle of using hand tools, but that didn’t make sense to me.
 “If hand tools are useless, how come I see all kinds of great woodworking that was made before power tools were invented?
 And besides, what do I do when I want good results and hand tools are the only way to make that happen?”

-The problem was how long it took to sharpen tools with stones.
-And conversely, how much it hurt when a hard-earned edge got damaged before it’s time.
-This dissatisfaction led me on another quest that eventually brought me to where I am today.
-I own and use lots of chisels, planes and knives in my shop, and I don’t even mind lending my best tools out to people I know.
-The reason is because super-sharp edges are no longer all that precious to me.
+The problem was how long it took to sharpen tools with stones and, conversely, how much it bothered me when a hard-earned edge got damaged before it’s time.
+Sharp edges seemed almost too precious to use, and this dissatisfaction led me on another quest that eventually brought me to where I am today.
+I own and use lots of chisels, planes and knives in my shop, and I don’t even mind lending my best tools out to people I know will return them dull.
+Why?
+Super-sharp edges are no longer all that precious to me.
 I can make them any time I want in just a few minutes.
 In fact, it usually takes me less time to hone an edge using my methods than it would take me just to drag the sharpening stones out onto my bench, lube them up, then get the honing guide adjusted.
-I still own most of my old sharpening stones, they still sit in the little wooden boxes I made for them, but I can’t remember the last time I used them.
+I still own my old sharpening stones, they still sit in the little wooden boxes I made for them.
+I can’t remember the last time I used them.

 Since the mid-1980s I’ve sharpened all my edge tools on a buffing wheel setup I built in my shop.
 It’s simple, it uses a salvaged electric motor and it works so fast that I don’t even think about looking for a better alternative.
 In fact, I don’t think there is one.
 How much better can it get than taking a chisel from dull to scary-sharp in 60 to 90 seconds?

-Over the years I’ve taught lots of people how to sharpen my fast and effective way at hands-on courses at woodworking shows.
+Over the years I’ve taught lots of people how to sharpen my fast and effective way at live, hands-on courses at woodworking shows.
 These days I do my teaching mostly online.
-Check out Razor Sharp, my downloadable video course that covers my sharpening methods, and you’ll see why I’ve taken super-sharp woodworking tools for granted for a long time now.
+Check out Razor Sharp, my downloadable video tool sharpening course.
+It covers my super-fast sharpening methods, and you’ll see why I’ve taken super-sharp woodworking tools for granted for a long time now.
 I keep the price on this course low – just enough to cover my costs for producing and hosting it – and it comes with a money-back guarantee.
 If you’re interested in upping your woodworking game, I know you’ll love this sharpening method.
+It makes woodworking way more fun.